ethncldemnts/emote.selector.plus/README.md

 contents/service/update_emoji.sh
 ```

-### Option C: In-App Sync Button
-Open the plasmoid configuration and press the Sync/Update Emoji button.
-It runs the Bash script and shows progress logs.
-If you previously saw "Permission denied", ensure the executable bit is set or rely on the updated command which now prefixes the script with `bash`.

 ### Sync Status Markers
 During sync the script writes markers to the log file the UI polls:
 - `SYNC_STARTED` – Sync began.